shaggyze/RelayBot/README.md

 - **Directional Relays:** Configure channels to be Send-Only, Receive-Only, or Both Ways, perfect for announcements or log channels.
 - **Full Message Syncing:** Messages, edits, deletes, replies, and attachments are all synced across relayed channels.
 - **Dynamic Role Mapping:** Mention a role in one server, and RelayBot will intelligently ping the correctly mapped role in all other linked servers.
-- **Auto-Role Creation:** If a mapped role doesn't exist on a target server, the bot will automatically create it for you.
+- **Automatic Role Syncing:** When linking a channel, the bot can automatically create any missing mapped roles and link existing ones by name, ensuring role pings always work (feature is opt-in).
 - **Granular Deletion Toggles:** Separately control if deleting original messages deletes copies, and if deleting copies deletes the original.
-- **Server Context:** Relayed messages clearly show the sender's name and their original server (e.g., `ShaggyZE (Server A)`).
+- **Group Moderation:** Group owners can block abusive users or entire servers from being relayed, giving you full control over your shared space.
+- **Customizable Branding:** Set a custom brand/tag for your server's relayed messages (e.g., `ShaggyZE [S1]`).
+- **Public Statistics:** View activity and engagement stats for any relay group.
 - **Easy Setup & Management:** All configuration is done through user-friendly `/` slash commands.
 - **Scalable & Secure:** Built with a robust database backend to ensure every server's configuration is separate and secure.